songsbyarchit/CelebrationBoard/README.md

 ## ADMIN LOGIN

-Admin user is already spun up and added to database.
+Super admin user is already spun up and added to database.

 His username/password are stored in .env but here they are for ease of use. in production, obviously they wouldn't be shared here!